-Good payroll software does more than just calculate wages and print payslips.
-It enables you to submit important payroll data to HM Revenue & Customs (HMRC) and meet your pension obligations.
-It also makes it easier to monitor employment costs and keep track of individual employees.
+Payroll software lets you to calculate wages and print payslips, but the best packages go further, helping you to improve your business.
+The best payroll software enables you to submit important payroll data to HM Revenue & Customs (HMRC), meet your pension obligations, manage employment costs and keep track of individual employees.

-If you run payroll in-house, you should use payroll software.
+If your business runs payroll in-house, you should use payroll software.

 You must submit payroll data electronically to HMRC with each pay run